redis/redis-doc/commands/module-unload.md

 @return

-@simple-string-reply: `OK` if module was unloaded.
+@simple-string-reply: `OK` if the module was unloaded.